 Every year thousands of students appear for competitive exams.
 Be it for pursuing higher education abroad or to grab a government position in India, competitive exams are the entry gates to move further in your career.
 When it comes to gearing up for these exams, there is a common possibility that sometimes your preparation might not match the level of your performance.
 However, you should not let your efforts go in vain.
 If you are sincerely working to achieve your goal, all these are just mere obstacles that should barely affect you.
 If we take a look at any competitive exam, we always find that there is one ‘quantitative and logical aptitude’ section testing your logical ability to solve mathematical problems.
 Ever thought about how to ace this particular section?
 It’s quite easy if you have an idea about the different topics covered in this section.
-Few of the prominent questions are asked to solving problems on ages.
-So, here’s an insightful blog to provide you with the tips to easily crack such types of questions in a competitive exam.
+Few of the prominent questions are asked to solve problems of ages.
+So, here’s an insightful blog to provide you with tips to easily crack such types of questions in a competitive exam.

 Also Read: Tips to Crack Competitive Exams